 If tongue and lip directions are made simultaneously, the fingers of one hand may obstruct the directions of the fingers of the other hand if they are used with the same "map", so the ear clamping step may be desired for both lip and tongue directions to establish 2 "maps".
 Therefore tongue directions with fingers applied to one part of the scalp, and lip directions with fingers applied to a different part of the scalp, may be referring to the same specific point on the Director's body.

 Stopping and starting movements

 Stopping commands would be distinct instructions.
-All the parts of the Performer's body that directs a certain function may quickly tap the Performer's body at the same time to stop that function's pattern or tempo.
+All the parts of the Director's body that directs a certain function (like the tongue, lips and suction, etc) may quickly tap the Performer's body at the same time to stop that function's pattern or tempo.
 Two examples:

 1)All six contact points of the ring and pinky fingers of the right hand, and the points under those knuckles, on the fingerprint side, quickly pressing the Performer's head at the same time would stop penetrating finger contact.